samumantha/instructor-training/content/available-lessons.md

    - 5 min discussion
 ```

-# ENCCS Lessons
+# Available lessons

-Below is a list of current ENCCS lessons along with their intended learning outcomes.
+Below is a list of current lessons on various HPC topics along with their intended learning outcomes.
 These lessons are at different maturity levels and have been developed by many different people,
-so they do not all conform equally well to the recommendations presented in this lesson!
+so they do not all conform equally well to the recommendations presented in this lesson on best practice!

+## ENCCS lessons

-## GPU computing
+### GPU computing

 **[OpenMP for GPU Offloading](https://enccs.github.io/openmp-gpu/miniapp/)**